rsinghlab/HistoneClocks/README.md

 ## 📦 Data availability

 All data used was publicly available from the ENCODE project.
 This can be programmatically accessed and downloaded through the scripts in this GitHub.
-Nevertheless, to download the already-processed data with the results, please access our Zenodo repository [here](URLXXXXXXX).
+Nevertheless, to download the already-processed data with the results, please access our [Google Drive](https://drive.google.com/drive/u/2/folders/1mhpAH_bXOyutNfWi0VZdQi0DvQOa7edN).
 This should make it easier to train any future models.

 ## 📝 Citation

 To cite our study, please use the following:

-de Lima Camillo, L.P., Lapierre, L.R. & Singh, R. Histone mark age of human tissues and cells. bioRxiv X, X (2023).
+de Lima Camillo, L.P., Horvath, S. & Singh, R. Histone mark age of human tissues and cells. bioRxiv X, X (2023).
 [URLXXXXX](URLXXXXX)

 BibTex citation:
 ```
 @article {de_Lima_Camillo_HistoneClocks,
-	author = {de Lima Camillo, Lucas Paulo and Lapierre, Louis R and Singh, Ritambhara},
+	author = {de Lima Camillo, Lucas Paulo and Horvath, Steve and Singh, Ritambhara},
 	title = {Histone mark age of human tissues and cells},
 	year = {2023},
 	doi = {XXXXX},